Lena Dunham’s Topless Picture Applauded By Fans

 This isn’t the first time Lena has uploaded a revealing photo.
 In May 2019, Lena posted a completely nude picture on Instagram, reported Glam magazine.
 The American Horror Story: Cult actress sat facing away from the camera, looking over her shoulder.
 In the caption, Lena urged fans to find reasons to love themselves.

 The actress proceeded to practice some self-love by saying she’s thankful that she is sober and enjoys being naked.
-She continued that for each comment written in self-praise, she would donate a dollar to Friendly House LA, a residential program for women in recovery.
+She continued, saying that for each comment written in self-praise, she would donate a dollar to Friendly House LA, a residential program for women in recovery.

 The post garnered over 27,000 comments.